Ecconia/Ecconia-LogicWorld-Mods/WireTracer/Readme.md

 On the server however tracing a big cluster can lower the max TPS for a short moment.
 As it is trying to collect all data for clusters.\
 If this becomes an issue here, one can significantly increase the performance, by removing the highlighting of Sockets/ThroughPegs/Relays/FastBuffers.

-Let the mod author @Ecconia know, if either side becomes an issue, and the performance optimizations will be implemented.
+Let the mod author @Ecconia know if either side becomes an issue, and the performance optimizations will be implemented.

 ## Usage: